cubicdaiya/neoagent/README.md

     scons
     scons install

 [SCons](http://www.scons.org/) is a powerful and flexible build tool.
+In some environments, it requires 'pkg-config' also.

 ## Generating Documents